hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/client/client.rst

     }

 Then we create the Perun Client with the previously created (and partly given) components and ultimately generate the `PaymentClient`.
-Note that the channel registry `channels` is initialized with a map that pairs the individual `PaymentChannel` with their channel ID.
 We will look at the `PaymentChannel` implementation in the :ref:`Channel section <client-channel>`.

 .. code-block:: go